Panasonic GH5s vs L1

 It is notable that the GH5s offers wifi support, while the L1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Panasonic GH5s (unlike the L1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the L1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the L1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the L1 was succeeded by the Panasonic L10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH5s or the Panasonic L1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DC-GH5s:

 - More detail: Offers more megapixels (9.9 vs 7.4MP) with a 16% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.